stacksync/desktop/README.md

 As storage back-end we are using OpenStack Swift, an open source cloud storage software where you can store and retrieve lots of data in virtual containers.
-It's based on the Cloud Files offering from Rackspace.
-But it is also possible to use other storage back-ends, such as a FTP server or S3.

 # Desktop client